 With years of experience, and pulling from the expertise of our team, Colorwheel has developed a cabinet painting system that brings you the results you desire.

-In a nutshell, this is our process (we’ll share much greater detail with you in person):
+In a nutshell, this is our process for cabinet painting in Southeastern Wisconsin (we’ll share much greater detail with you in person):

-This work has an unbeatable, unmatched warranty.
-We typically are there within 2 weeks to handle any issue that can arise.
+This work has an unbeatable, unmatched warranty (don’t worry, you’ll get a copy of it).
+And more so, we are there within 2 weeks to handle any issue that can arise!

 Just reach out to your sales rep who’ll be more than happy to help.